ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 ## Assumption 1: Order of Execution

+in a plain old synchrounous iterator, the order that

-The first assumption that we made is that: when an async iterator encounters a yield statement, the code up to that point will be executed, and then the iterator will wait until the next method is called before continuing.
+The first assumption that we made is that: on intialisation, or after each yield, the async iterator will execute all the code up to the next yield statement and then wait for next to be called before immediatly yielding the return result.
 In reality, when an async iterator encounters a yield statement, the code up to that point is not immediately executed.
 Instead, the iterator waits until ‘next’ is called, and then executes all code up to the next yield statement.

 Here is an example to illustrate this behaviour: